VeNoMouS/cloudscraper/README.md

     }
 )

-# Some servers require the use of a more complex ecdh curve than the default "prime256v1", to change the encryption type use the ecdhCurve parameter
+# Some servers require the use of a more complex ecdh curve than the default "prime256v1"
 # It may can solve handshake failure
 scraper = cloudscraper.create_scraper(
     ecdhCurve='secp384r1'